jkleinsc/Personal-Fundraiser-Plugin-for-WordPress/readme.txt

 == Changelog ==

+= 0.7.8 =
+Fixed issue of menu text temporarily changing to name of a new personal fundraising campaign when a user creates one.

 = 0.7.7 =
 Fixed issue introduced in 0.7.6 that was not allowing the personal fundraising options to be saved.